posit-dev/posit-conf-2025-positron-assistant-demo/README.md

     1. Click <kbd>OK</kbd>

-1. Use the [Positron Assistant guide](https://positron.posit.co/assistant.html) to set up Positron Assistant with an Anthropic API key
+1. Use the [Positron Assistant guide](https://positron.posit.co/assistant.html) to set up Positron Assistant with an Anthropic API key.
+For the best results with this activity, we recommend Anthropic's Claude 4 Sonnet model.

-> [!TIP]
-> For the best results with this activity, we recommend Anthropic's Claude 4 Sonnet model.

 #### Python demo pre-requisites